ekg/ACAD18/README.md

 For these small graphs, the difference it not that big, but for more involved cases, these layouts can be much easier to read.

 A better solution for larger graphs is [Bandage](http://rrwick.github.io/Bandage/), which is designed for visualizing assembly graphs.
 It can't display path information, but it can scale to multi-megabase graphs with ease.
-Adjust the `--nodewidth` parameter if your display is blank.
+Adjust the `--nodewidth` parameter (e.g. `--nodewidth 100`, up to 1000) if you are rendering a large graph and the resulting image appears blank.

     vg view tiny.vg >x.gfa
-    Bandage image x.gfa x.gfa.png --nodewidth 100
+    Bandage image x.gfa x.gfa.png

 You can also apply `vg viz` to obtain a special kind of linear layout that scales well without losing path information.
 It requires the `xg` index, which we'll build first.